AzzamAlwahbi/Recognition-application/README.md

 # Recognition-application with opencv

 -This project implements a face recognition system using OpenCV for face detection and scikit-learn's K-Nearest Neighbors classifier for face recognition.
--The system can be trained on a dataset of face images and then used to recognize faces in new images.
+The system can be trained on a dataset of face images and then used to recognize faces in new images.

 ![Recognition-application](Recognition_result.png)